SourabhHere/python_gui/README.md

 # python_gui
-A sample gui app using python
+A sample gui app using python.
 Run using

 `python3 app.py`